WPManageNinja/wp-payment-form/readme.txt

 - Radio Field
 - Checkbox Field
 - Date Field
+- Hidden Field
 - Custom HTML Markup

 = Currency Settings =
 This plugin support in 135+ currencies (as per stripe), so you can accept any currency type you want.
 In your site you can set currency on form level.
 For example, In form A you can accept USD and in Form B you can accept Euro.

+= Design Settings =
+You can customize your form design styles from wide range of design settings options including label postion, submit button position, form labels and styling for input fields.
+Your form will look great in any themes.

 = Submission Management =
 With built-in submission management, you can see total view of your submissions, which payments are failed and which are paid.
 You can filter by status and form.